savi-dev/devi/README.md

 * Download and Install VirtualBox from https://www.virtualbox.org/wiki/Downloads
 * Download Ubuntu 12.04 image and unzip the image from http://virtualboxes.org/images/ubuntu/
-* Create a new Virtual Machine using the unzipped .vdi file ** You can select the unzipped vdi file when you create a VM.
+* Create a new Virtual Machine using the unzipped .vdi file (You can select the unzipped vdi file when you create a VM)
 * Set RAM to 2048MB, and set networking to NAT mode
 * Turn VM on and login to it: username: ubuntu, password:reverse